 Getting published in a local outlet can be a great way to bring exposure to the opposing issues of food waste and hunger, especially if you can get some local or state-level information!

 Contact your local paper for more information about how to submit guest viewpoints, op-eds, letters to the editor, etc. They often have word limits and specific guidelines for how to write the piece.
 Check out our media guide for some tips on how to work with traditional media sources!

 This is very similar to a letter writing campaign, but you can have students call into their representative's office instead of writing letters.

 It’s helpful to have a script or talking points laid out in advance.

-Sometimes the best way to get the executives at your school engaged with your initiative is to provide student support evidence.
-If you write up a petition and then get a decent portion of the student body to sign it, you’re off to a good start.
+Sometimes the best way to get the deans and other executives at your school on board with one of your initiatives is to provide student support evidence.
+If you write up a petition — asking for more focus on recycling, for your campus to start composting, or for a new dining hall to allow recoveries, for example — and then get a decent portion of the student body to sign it, you’re off to a good start.

 Set a goal for how many students you’d like to have sign, and then figure out how to get there.
 Tabling, speaking in relevant classes, and reaching out to other student organizations should be a big help.
 The Internet is also your friend.